 - Cost: All official First Night entertainment and special attractions are free this year

-- Boston hotels for New Year's Eve - check back later for 2016 discounts and special packages
+- Boston hotels for New Year's Eve

 - More about Boston New Year's Eve hotel discounts, special packages, and deals